tmenguy/ha-solcast-solar/README.md

 v4.5.0

 * Add adaptive automated dampening as advanced options by @Nilogax and @autoSteve
+* Add ability to utilise energy or power generation entity for automated dampening by @autoSteve
 * Add advanced dampening settings as attributes of dampening sensor by @Nilogax
 * Add set_custom_hours service action for entity by @autoSteve
 * Add missing translation, ES, FR, PL, SK, UR by @GitLocalize